Under Health & Safety Code 11363 HS, cultivating peyote is a crime in the state of California. The offense is a wobbler that can be prosecuted as

 “Many people do not have the sophisticated botanical knowledge necessary to identify peyote seeds or plants.
 You may well have planted or grown a peyote plant without having any idea that it was actually peyote.
 If this is the case, then you are not guilty under Health & Safety Code 11363.”

 Another common legal defense to peyote charges is that the police and prosecutors simply got the wrong person.
-All too frequently, we see people “framed” for cultivating peyote when in fact the plants were being cultivated by a friend, family member or roommate.
+All too frequently, we see people “framed” for cultivating peyote when in fact the plants were being cultivated by a

 Call us for help…